Michele Cappellari Python Programs

 PaFit requires the scientific core packages NumPy and Matplotlib.

-NOTE: I would appreciate if you drop me an e-mail (address at the bottom) when you download PaFit.
+NOTE: I would appreciate it if you drop me an e-mail (address at the bottom) when you download PaFit.

-7 LtsFit: Robust linear regression with scatter in arbitrary dimension
+7 LtsFit: Robust Linear Regression with Scatter in Arbitrary Dimension

 Fit lines, planes, or hyperplanes to data with errors in all variables, possible outliers and intrinsic scatter

 This software implements the method presented in Sec.
-3.2 of Cappellari et al. (2013a) to perform extremely robust fit of lines or planes to data with errors in all variables, possible large outliers (bad data) and unknown intrinsic scatter.
+3.2 of Cappellari et al. (2013b) to perform extremely robust fit of lines or planes to data with errors in all variables, possible large outliers (bad data) and unknown intrinsic scatter.

-7.1 The LtsFit package in Python PIC
+7.2 The LtsFit package in Python

-The LtsFit package is on the Python Package Index (PyPI).
+The LtsFit package is on the Python Package Index PyPI.

 How to install: Use pip install ltsfit.
 Without write access to the global site-packages directory, use pip install --user ltsfit.

-Usage examples: are in the directory “examples” inside the main package folder inside site-packages.
+Usage examples: Are in the directory “examples” inside the main package folder inside site-packages.

 LtsFit requires the scientific core packages NumPy, SciPy and Matplotlib.

-NOTE: I would appreciate if you drop me an e-mail (address at the bottom) when you download LtsFit.
+NOTE: I would appreciate it if you drop me an e-mail (address at the bottom) when you download LtsFit.

-8 LOESS: Adaptive smoothing in one or two dimensions
+8 LOESS: Adaptive Smoothing in One or Two Dimensions

 Recover mean trends from noisy data in one or two dimension

-Figure 11: Application of the loess_2d routine (with frac=0.6) to the recovery of two underlying functions from a noisy distribution of 200 scattered values.
-For comparison, the right panels show the distribution obtained via simple averaging on a grid, but using \(100\times \) more values than the ones used for the LOESS recovery.
+Figure 12: Application of the loess_2d routine (with frac=0.6) to the recovery of two underlying functions from a noisy distribution of 200 scattered values.
+For comparison, the right panels show the distribution obtained via simple averaging on a grid, but using 100× more values than the ones used for the LOESS recovery.
 The LOESS approach achieves a comparable result while requiring a much smaller number of input values.

-This software provides an improved implementation of the one-dimensional (Cleveland 1979) and two-dimensional (Cleveland & Devlin 1988) Locally Weighted Regression (LOESS) method to recover the mean trends of the population from noisy data in one or two dimensions (Figure 11).
+This software provides an improved implementation of the one-dimensional (Cleveland 1979) and two-dimensional (Cleveland & Devlin 1988) Locally Weighted Regression (LOESS) method to recover the mean trends of the population from noisy data in one or two dimensions (Figure 12).
 It includes a robust approach to deal with outliers (bad data).

-8.1 The loess package in Python PIC
+8.2 The loess package in Python

-The loess package is on the Python Package Index (PyPI).
+The loess package is on the Python Package Index PyPI.

 How to install: Use pip install loess.
 Without write access to the global site-packages directory, use pip install --user loess.

-Usage examples: are in the directory “examples” inside the main package folder inside site-packages.
+Usage examples: Are in the directory “examples” inside the main package folder inside site-packages.

 Also required to run the 2D example is my plotbin package (automatically installed by pip).

-NOTE: I would appreciate if you drop me an e-mail (address at the bottom) when you download the code.
+NOTE: I would appreciate it if you drop me an e-mail (address at the bottom) when you download the code.

-9 AdaMet: Adaptive Metropolis for Bayesian analysis
+9 AdaMet: Adaptive Metropolis for Bayesian Analysis

 A Python package for efficient Bayesian analysis

-9.1 The AdaMet package in Python PIC
+9.2 The AdaMet package in Python

-The user-friendly AdaMet package is on the Python Package Index (PyPI).
+The user-friendly AdaMet package is on the Python Package Index PyPI.

 How to install: Use pip install adamet.
 Without write access to the global site-packages directory, use pip install --user adamet.

-Usage examples: are in the directory ”examples” inside the main package folder inside site-packages.
+Usage examples: Are in the directory “examples” inside the main package folder inside site-packages.

 Also required for plotting is my plotbin package (automatically installed by pip).